b-weintraub/social-distancing/README.md

 In response to the COVID19 pandemic, governments are enacting social distancing guidelines to slow the spread of the virus.
 This study investigates the environmental impact of social distancing with a focus on air quality effects.
 Due to social distancing, there has been a decline in motor vehicle and airplane transportation, both major carbon producers as they rely on fossil fuel combustion.

-Air quality is measured looking a number of metrics include ozone (O3), sulfur dioxide (SO2), part Nitrogen dioxide (NO2) is a byproduct of burning fossil fuels such as from emissions from cars, trucks, buses, power plants, and airplanes.
+Air quality is measured looking a number of metrics including carbon monoxide (CO), ozone (O3), sulfur dioxide (SO2), nitrogen dioxide(NO2), lead pollution, and particle pollution.

+Nitrogen dioxide (NO2) is a byproduct of burning fossil fuels such as from emissions from cars, trucks, buses, power plants, and airplanes.
 It forms through a two-step process .
 At elevated temperatures during combustion, N2 is oxidized forming an intermediate, nitric oxide (NO) – (eqn 1).
 In an oxygen-rich environment, nitric oxide further oxidizes to NO2. (eqn 2)

 O2 + N2 → 2 NO 		(1)